Embracing New Techniques in Deep Learning for Estimating Image Memorability: Methods

 \subsubsection{MemNet}

 }

-First, we will look at MemNet's architecture \parencite{khoslaUnderstandingPredictingImage2015}.
-The main innovation in MemNet was the use of convolutional neural networks for feature decomposition.
-Convolutional neural networks were first created in the 1980s \parencite{fukushimaNeocognitronSelforganizingNeural1980}, but did not see widespread use until the 2000s when GPUs became widespread, and a GPU implementation was written for CNNs \parencite{chellapillaHighPerformanceConvolutional}.
-Then, the final piece needed to use CNNs at the modern level was to implement backpropagation \parencite{ciresanDeepBigSimple2010}.
+We tested two implementations of MemNet, one using its original Caffe model, and one re-implementing the architecture of MemNet using more modern approaches and best practices in deep learning.
+First, we tested MemNet's architecture in its original Caffe implementation \citep{khoslaUnderstandingPredictingImage2015}.
+The main innovation in MemNet was the use of convolutional neural networks (CNNs) for feature decomposition.
+Convolutional neural networks were first created in the 1980s \citep{fukushimaNeocognitronSelforganizingNeural1980}, but did not see widespread use until the 2000s when GPUs became widespread, and a GPU implementation was written for CNNs \citep{chellapillaHighPerformanceConvolutional}.
+Then, the final piece needed to use CNNs at the modern level was to implement backpropagation \citep{ciresanDeepBigSimple2010}.
 Backpropagation speeds up neural network training by taking the derivative of the network's output with respect to each of the parameters of the model, and uses that to decide which parameters to try in the next step.
-This innovation was shortly followed up by AlexNet \parencite{krizhevskyImageNetClassificationDeep2012}, a model that used these techniques for image classification.
+This innovation was shortly followed up by AlexNet \citep{krizhevskyImageNetClassificationDeep2012}, a model that used these techniques for image classification.

 MemNet is designed after AlexNet (fig. \ref{fig:mndiag}), which consisted of 5 convolutional layers (some of which are pooled) followed by 3 fully connected layers.
-In reality, MemNet's convolutional layers are not quite the same as AlexNet's.
-The number of filters and channels in each layer are different, and the number of neurons in the fully connected layers are different as well, but the overall architecture is the same.
+MemNet differs from AlexNet in the number of filters and channels in each layer and the number of neurons in the fully connected layers, but the overall architecture is the same.
 The intention in building MemNet was to leverage AlexNet's unparalleled efficiency (for the time) at extracting features from images.